30 Almost Painless Ways To Meet New People

 Especially for introverts, it takes a lot of emotional energy to put yourself out there.
 But you can't go belly up and remain a hermit forever.
-You have to find a way to connect with people.
+You have to find places to meet new people.

 Here are 30 painless ways to meet new people and develop friendships:

 1. Take a hike.

 When you're on the trail with someone, it's easy to strike up an authentic conversation without the distractions of daily life.
 When you're surrounded by the beauty of nature, it inspires connection.

-If you enjoy hiking, meeting someone on a trail means you've found a friend who shares your passion for the great outdoors.
+If you enjoy hiking, meeting people on a trail means you've found a friend who shares your passion for the great outdoors.
 That's one point in their favor already.
 Just remember, before you go your separate ways to suggest getting together again.